-DISCUSSION:
+DISCUSSION

-Alloxan can induce diabetes by destruction of the beta cells of the islets of Langerhans of the pancreas [29].
-This results in a decrease of endogenous insulin secretion which paves way for the decreased utilization of glucose by body tissues and consequently elevation of blood glucose level [30].
-In current study and after alloxan injection, elevation of blood glucose was observed in group 2,3,4 and 5.
-When treated them with the ethanolic extract of D Cinnabari it was indicated that all of them reduced the blood glucose level to an extent.
-The dose 100 mg/kg decreased FBG significantly (p $\leq$ 0.05) up to 24 % and 53 % after 7, 14 day respectively.
-Also, the dose 300 mg/kg showed more decrease in FBG significantly (p $\leq$ 0.05) up to 60.5 % and 79 % after 7 and 14 days respectively.
-These results were compatible with [31] [23].
+Alloxan can induce diabetes by destruction of the beta cells of the islets of Langerhans of the pancreas.
+This results in a decrease of endogenous insulin secretion which paves way for the decreased utilization of glucose by body tissues and consequently elevation of blood glucose level.
+In current study and after alloxan injection, elevation of blood glucose was observed in group 2, 3, 4 and 5.
+When treated them with the ethanolic extract of D. cinnabari, it was indicated that all of them reduced the blood glucose level to an extent.
+The dose 100 mg/Kg decreased FBG significantly ( $p \le 0.05$ ) up to 24% and 53% after 7, 14 day respectively.
+Also, the dose 300 mg/Kg showed more decrease in FBG significantly ( $p \le 0.05$ ) up to 60.5% and 79% after 7 and 14 days respectively.
+These results were compatible with Chen et al., 31,23.

-Chen et.al., 2013 demonstrated hypoglycemic effect of total flavonoids of Dracaena cochinchinensis in type 2 diabetes mellitus rats [31].
-Also, Gu et al., 2009 showed an antidiabetic effect of Dracaena Cochinchinensis by inhibition on alpha-glucosidase activity and suppressing intestinal carbohydrate absorption and thereby reducing the postprandial increase of blood glucose [23].
-In a vitro study reported the ethyl acetate extract of Dragon cinnabari resin has antidiabetic properties with standard Glucose uptake procedure against MCF-7 cell line [19].
+They demonstrated hypoglycemic effect of total flavonoids of Dracaena cochinchinensis in type 2 diabetes mellitus rats.
+Also, Gu et al., showed an antidiabetic effect of D. cochinchinensis by inhibition on alpha-glucosidase activity and suppressing intestinal carbohydrate absorption and thereby reducing the postprandial increase of blood glucose.
+In an in vitro study reported the ethyl acetate extract of Dragon cinnabari resin has antidiabetic properties with standard glucose uptake procedure against MCF-7 cell line.
 The mechanism of antidiabetic properties of the extract is not well known.
 But, it is returned likely to the phytochemical constituents including flavonoids, alkaloids, tannins, and others.
-Theses constitutes also obtained from various plant sources and they have been reported to be potent hypoglycemic agents [32].
+Theses constitutes also obtained from various plant sources and they have been reported to be potent hypoglycemic agents.
+Flavonoids are the main chemical constituents of Dracaena species.